-Solutions of actual optimization problems rarely can be expressed in a closed-form.
-More often they can be obtained through iterative methods, that can be very effective in some cases (e.g. when the objective function is convex).
-Among the iterative approaches, gradient methods converge under quite general hypotheses, but they suffer from very slow convergence rates as they are coordinate dependent (scaling variables in the problem affect the convergence speed).
-The Newton's method converges locally quadratically fast and is coordinate independent, and in presence of constraints, they can be addressed by considering KKT conditions [1] with the drawback that Newton's method requires the knowledge of the Hessian of the function that may be computationally too expensive to calculate.
+Solutions of actual optimization problems are rarely expressed in a closed-form.
+More often they are obtained through iterative methods, that can be very effective in some cases (e.g. when the objective function is convex).
+Among the iterative approaches, gradient methods converge under quite general hypotheses, but they suffer from very slow convergence rates as they are coordinate dependent (scaling the variables in the problem affects the convergence speed).
+The Newton's method converges locally quadratically fast and is coordinate independent, moreover the presence of constraints can be addressed through KKT conditions [1].
+The drawback of Newton's method is that it requires the knowledge of the Hessian of the function that may be computationally too expensive to calculate.
 However, with the continuous increase of computation power and the existence of efficient algorithms for solving linear equations, Newton's method is again the object of an increasing interest (e.g. [2], [3], [4]).

 In this paper, we deal with an optimization problem that appears in many application scenarios.
-Up to our knowledge, exact line search Newton method is not yet developed for constrained schatten p-norm problems and are usually solved by first order gradient methods.
+Up to our knowledge, an exact line search Newton's method has not yet been proposed for constrained Schatten p-norm problems which are usually solved by first order gradient methods.
 The optimization problem we are interested in is the following: